 If your a teen or young adult looking for a summer job this year, you’re in luck.
-According to recent surveys, 2021 is turning out to be the best year for young workers since 1953.
+According to recent surveys, 2021 was the best year for young workers since 1953.
+And 2022 may be even better!

 As life returns to normal after the COVID pandemic, more and more employers are in search of young workers to accommodate for the sudden surge in business.